saucecontrol/Brotli-IIS/readme.md

 Brotli accepts quality values from `0` to `11`.
 Configured values outside that range will cause the compression DLL to raise an error during processing.

 Be aware that the default values for compression level in IIS are `0` for dynamic content and `7` for static content.
 These values are based on the `0` to `9` scale used by `gzip` and `deflate` and aren't normally ideal settings anyway.
-The values above represent a good starting point for most modern servers.
+The values in the sample above represent a good starting point for most modern servers.

 Browser Support
 ---------------